pfnet-research/chainer-formulanet/README.md

 # Chainer implementation of Formulanet

-This is an experimental Chainer implementation of FormulaNet [1].
+This is an experimental Chainer implementation of FormulaNet [1], a graph embedding based premise selection method for theorem proving.

 Disclaimer: PFN provides no warranty or support for this implementation.
 Use it at your own risk.